yoga

 ON-LINE SCHEDULE

-~ All about Breath, from it’s inception in utero ( Vayu Breath) to the Diaphragmatic Breathing , Ribcage Breathing and dynamics of developing Reflective Core.
+~Somatic embodiment of the Breath, from its’ inception in utero ( Cellular Breath) to the Diaphragmatic Breathing , Ribcage Breathing and dynamics of developing Reflective Core ( 5 diaphragms working in unison).

-~ Vijnana Yoga inspired practice, that applies seven vital principles of movement.
-Strengthening and Balancing.
+Somatic embodiment through Vijnana Yoga inspired practice, that applies seven vital principles of movement.

 CLASS PRICES: